Francisco-Rosa/FreeCAD-Movie/README.md

 <img src=./Docs/Image_MW_pop_menu.jpg height=600>

 ### Documentation
-For more information, see the [TUTORIAL.md](https://github.com/Francisco-Rosa/FreeCAD-Movie/blob/master/TUTORIAL.md) file inside the Movie folder installed.
+For more information, see the [TUTORIAL.md](https://github.com/Francisco-Rosa/FreeCAD-Movie/blob/master/TUTORIAL.md) (also inside the Movie folder, after the installation).
 Wiki documentation will be available as soon as possible.

 ### Feedback